 Let’s look at each aquarium and see why they made the cut!

 1. Waterbox 4820 Peninsula

-The sump comes with dual filter socks, which you can convert to media cup.
+The sump comes with dual filter socks, which you can convert to a media cup.
 A media cup setup is more useful for freshwater setups.
-The sump is well sized with both a skimmer section and a refugium section.
-For a freshwater setup, you can load your skimmer section with biological media like marine pure and the fuge section with floating plants if you want want some nitrate control.
+The sump is well-sized with both a skimmer section and a refugium section.
+For a freshwater setup, you can load your skimmer section with biological media like marine pure and the fuge section with floating plants if you want some nitrate control.
 For reef tanks, this is a get setup to house microorganisms in the fuge section.

-Penisula aquariums do come with a hefty price tag.
+Peninsula aquariums do come with a hefty price tag.
 This aquarium is a statement piece.
-If you are looking for high quality and looks, you can’t go wrong with this fish tank.
+If you are looking for high-quality and looks, you can’t go wrong with this fish tank.

 Pros and Cons

 - Peninsula style